GSA/digitalgov.gov/content/events/2020/02/2020-02-25-dap-learning-series-justifying-web-analysts.md

 # View this page at https://digital.gov/event/2020/02/dap-learning-series-justifying-web-analysts
 # Learn how to edit our pages at https://workflow.digital.gov
 slug: dap-learning-series-justifying-web-analysts
+kicker: "DAP Learning Series"
-title: "DAP Learning Series: Justifying the Web Analyst's Role in your Organization"
+title: "Justifying the Web Analyst's Role in Your Organization"
-deck: ""
+deck: "How to justify an analysts role on your team and make a business case for this person your team."
 summary: "In this workshop, we'll address how to think about justifying an analyst role on your team, and talk about the role's many hats, as well as making the business case to your leadership team."
-host: "DAP"
+host: "Digital Analytics Program (DAP)"
 event_organizer: "Digital.gov"
 registration_url: https://www.eventbrite.com/e/93157648033
 captions: https://www.captionedtext.com/client/event.aspx?EventID=4341007&CustomerID=321